el-kaid/kaid/MOBILE_SETUP_GUIDE.md

 ## 🎉 **Success!**

-Your KAID mobile app is ready to go!
+Your EL KAID mobile app is ready to go!
 The app provides a native mobile experience while maintaining all the functionality of your web application.

 **Key Benefits:**
 - 📱 Native iOS & Android apps